Indirect data-driven predictive control and the state-space predictor: NUMERICAL EXPERIMENTS

-Fig. \ref{dFig} shows that the least-structured predictor (the subspace predictor) consistently has the worst predictive accuracy and closed-loop performance.
-For small training datasets, TPC with the subspace predictor can be unstable, giving mean costs that exceed the upper vertical axis limit by many orders of magnitude.
-Prediction accuracy and closed-loop performance improve for predictors with more internal structure.
-The largest improvement comes from imposing causal structure on the subspace predictor, which produces the multistep predictor.
-Imposing further structure, as in the transient, fixed-length, and state-space predictors, yields smaller improvements.
-The most structured predictor (the state-space predictor) has the fewest parameters and the best accuracy and closed-loop performance.
-Differences in predictive accuracy and closed-loop performance across predictors are largest for the smallest training datasets and tend to vanish as the training dataset grows.
+Fig. \ref{dFig} shows that the least-structured predictor (the subspace predictor) generally has the worst predictive accuracy and closed-loop performance.
+Prediction accuracy and closed-loop performance are generally better for predictors with more internal structure.
+The largest improvements come from imposing causal structure on the subspace predictor, which produces the multistep predictor, and from imposing state-space structure.
+The most structured predictor (the state-space predictor) has the fewest parameters and the best predictive accuracy and closed-loop performance.
+Differences in predictive accuracy and closed-loop performance across predictors are largest for small training datasets and tend to vanish as the training dataset grows.
 Based on these observations, we interpret structural constraints on the predictor as a form of implicit regularization that improves generalization by mitigating the risk of overfitting small training datasets.